tsung-wei-huang/DtCraft/README.md

 - **Productivity**.
 DtCraft allows you to easily bring up a parallel and distributed workload in only a few lines of code.
 It takes only a few steps to set up a cluster to get things up and running.

-## Learn More about DtCraft
+# Learn More about DtCraft
-Please visit the official <a href="http://dtcraft.web.engr.illinois.edu/">website</a> to learn more about DtCraft.
++ <a href="http://dtcraft.web.engr.illinois.edu/">Official website</a>
++ <a href="http://dtcraft.web.engr.illinois.edu/papers/iccad17_paper.pdf">DtCraft ICCAD17 paper</a>

+# Get Involved in DtCraft
++ Ask questions on our mailing list
++ Report bugs/issues by submitting a <a href="https://github.com/twhuang-uiuc/DtCraft/issues">GitHub issue</a>.
++ Submit contributions using <a href="https://github.com/twhuang-uiuc/DtCraft/pulls">pull requests<a>.